aidankeighron/aidankeighron.github.io/docs/all_collections/_posts/2022-12-12-sheet-scraper.md

     return shirts
 ```

-Because there is no guarantee that the number colum of the spreadsheet is a valid integer so we need to reassign it so we can sort it numerically by team number.
+Because there is no guarantee that the number colum of the spreadsheet is a valid integer we need to reassign it so we can sort it numerically by team number.

 ```python
 for row in shirts: